Ameer2000Mzori/Github-Profiles/README.md

 # 📖 About This Project <a name="about-project"></a>

-> Experience Scroll Animation, a captivating website meticulously crafted with HTML, SCSS, and TypeScript.
-Built using webpack and fortified with linters, this project ensures a seamless and error-free codebase.
-Immerse yourself in the live demo for a firsthand look at the captivating animations!
+> GitHub Profiles A website built with HTML, SCSS, and TypeScript, utilizing the GitHub API and Axios for seamless data retrieval.
+Linters are employed to maintain clean code.
+Explore the live demo to search for any GitHub user.

 # Sample Of Website <a name="Sample-Of-Website"></a>